ActianCorp/integration-platform-docs/docs/integration-agent/quickstart-install.md

     For more information on managing agents and devices from the Integration Manager, see [Managing Agents and Devices](../integration-manager/agents-and-devices/managing-agents-and-devices).
    :::

  2. You can monitor service activity and get important additional information from the log file on the Agent machine (default: `C:/ProgramData/Actian/IntegrationAgent/logs/Agent.log`) <font color="red">This looks like a copy/paste error.
-What is the default path on Linux?</font>
+What is the default path on Linux?</font> <font color="blue">GGH Feedback: Should be: /etc/opt/actian/integration-agent/logs/integration-agent.log</font>

 ### Start/Stop/Status